soulgalore/image-resize-servlet/README.md

 # Image resize servlet [![Build Status](https://secure.travis-ci.org/soulgalore/image-resize-servlet.png?branch=master)](http://travis-ci.org/soulgalore/image-resize-servlet)

-Resize an image using imagemagick (http://www.imagemagick.org/) or your own image converter from within a servlet.
+Resize an image using imagemagick (http://www.imagemagick.org/) or thumbnailator (http://code.google.com/p/thumbnailator/) from within a servlet.
 The servlet will resize an already existing original image to one of the predefined desired sizes (or whatever size you want, depending on configuration).

 # What you need
 <ol>
 <li>Imagemagick needs to be installed (http://www.imagemagick.org/script/binary-releases.php or by homebrew if you use Mac OS X) and the user of the servlet engine needs to have imagemagick on the path.
-You need it for all tests to work.</li>
+You need it for all tests to work, even if you will only run thumbnailator.</li>
 <li> Simple as that :)</li>
 </ol>